- MRI is a medical imaging modality that creates detailed images of soft tissues.

 - Cancerous tissue can be difficult to discriminate from edema, as inflammation also occurs near tumors.
 MRI is not recommended for pregnant women until at least the third trimester.

 - If using contrast dye to explore medical conditions related to blood vessels, there could be a risk of an allergic reaction to the contrast material.
-(Note: Ezra does not use contrast dye for the Ezra full-body MRI.)
+(Note: Ezra does not use contrast dye for the ezra full-body MRI.)

 - Ask your doctor about your kidney function if your screening will involve contrast dye.
-The contrast agent Gadolinium has been related to renal issues.
-Note that Ezra does not use any contrast material.
+The contrast agent gadolinium has been related to renal issues.
+Note that ezra does not use any contrast material.

-What does an MRI show at Erza?
+What Does an MRI Show at ezra?

-If you wonder what an MRI exam at Ezra can tell you, the response is simple.
 Our full-body MRI scan will provide information about 13 organs.
 Our clinician will also talk you through actionable and easy-to-interpret findings.

 If you’d like to know more about your risk of developing cancer, take our five-minute questionnaire.
-You can then decide if a full-body MRI scan at Ezra is the right fit for you.
+You can then decide if a full-body MRI scan at ezra is the right fit for you.